FewBodyToolkit.jl: a Julia package for solving quantum few-body problems: Examples

 # numerical parameters: gp = (;nmax=10,Nmax=10,r1=0.1,rnmax=25.0,R1=0.1,RNmax=25.0) num_params = make_num_params3B3D(;gem_params=gp); \end{jllisting}

-In order to calculate the mean values of a central, i.e. only $r$-dependent, observable, we must provide an optional keyword argument \verb|observ_params| (together with \verb|wf_bool=1|), containing the state-indices for which the observables should be calculated (e.g. 1 for the ground state), and \verb|centobs_arr|, a vector of vectors of observable-functions for each of the three Jacobi sets (similar to how the interactions are defined).
+In order to calculate the mean values of a central, i.e. only $r$-dependent, observable, we must provide an optional keyword argument \verb|observ_params| (together with the option \verb|return_wavefunctions|\verb|=|\verb|true|), containing the state-indices for which the observables should be calculated (e.g. 1 for the ground state), and \verb|centobs_arr|, a vector of vectors of observable-functions for each of the three Jacobi sets (similar to how the interactions are defined).
 Moreover, via \verb|R2_arr|, we can decide whether $\langle R^2\rangle$, the mean square distance of one particle relative to the center-of-mass of the other two, is computed for each of the Jacobi sets (1 indicates yes, 0 no).

 The results for the energies are stored in the \verb|energies| array, the eigenvectors in \verb|wfs|, and the central observables in \verb|co_out|.
 The mean squared radii for the R-coordinate are stored in \verb|R2_out|.